 Mike is a senior lecturer in Psychology and a member of the Department of Psychology in the School of Social Sciences.
 He is a registered clinical psychologist, an associate fellow of the British Psychological Society, and an Associate Fellow of the Higher Education Academy.
+Since September 2020, he is the chair for the East Midlands branch of the BPS Division of Clinical Psychology.

 Alongside his teaching and research activity, Mike maintains an active interest in developing external collaborations for NTU, particularly in healthcare settings.